G-Force 030 Combo with items

 J14 - This jumper tells the ROM driver that there is either a SCSI device connected (activate/poll for boot), or none (just detect the board's RAM, if applicable, and set up any configuration communications ports (i.e. misc board register initialization)

-CN8 and J11 dissappeared on the G-Force030 Rev 4 - purpose undocumented, but related to unused clock options.
+CN8 and J11 dissappeared on the Rev 4 G-Force030 PCB - purpose undocumented, but related to clock options.

 J16 appeared on the G-Force Rev 4 - purpose undocumented.